 Make sure you first get an overview of the conditions in the respective ski area:

-Before taking your very first run, it is recommendable to start off with easier pistes rather than going down a black piste right away – even if you are an experienced skier.
-This is because the body first has to get used to skiing and the altitude again.
-If you ask too much of yourself right from the start, you will risk injury.
-This is why it is better to slowly approach the difficult pistes.
+Before setting off for the very first time, it is advisable to start on easier slopes rather than tackling a black run straight away – even if you are an experienced skier.
+This is because your body needs time to get used to skiing and the altitude again.
+If you push yourself too hard right from the start, you risk injury.
+It is therefore better to ease yourself into the more challenging slopes gradually.

 Arrange a meeting place